wptrainingteam/choosing-and-installing-themes/README.md

 ## Objectives

 After completing this lesson, participants will be able to:
-*   Outline where to find themes; as well as highlighting the best place to start looking.
+*   Know where to look in order to find themes.
-*   Explain what to look for (and other considerations) in a good theme.
+*   Explain what to look for in a good theme.
 *   Describe how to evaluate a theme.
 *   Demonstrate how to install a theme.